Rex: A Dinosaur's Story

 Rex: A Dinosaur's Story (REX 恐竜物語, REX: Kyōryū monogatari) is a 1993 Japanese film directed by Haruki Kadokawa, based on a manga written by Masanori Hata and illustrated by Clamp.
 The film stars Yumi Adachi as Chie, a young girl who befriends a young Tyrannosaurus rex after it hatches from an egg co-discovered by her paleontologist father (Tsunehiko Watase).

-Rex: A Dinosaur's Story was theatrically released on 3 July 1993.
-The film grossed on an estimated budget, making it the second-highest-grossing Japanese film of 1993 and Shochiku's highest-grossing release until it was surpassed by Peter Jackson's The Lord of the Rings: The Fellowship of the Ring (2001) in 2002.
+The film grossed on an estimated budget, and a total outlay of once the marketing costs of were factored in.
+Nonetheless, Rex was a box-office failure, despite being the second-highest-grossing Japanese film of 1993, seventh-highest-grossing film in Japan of 1993 and Shochiku's highest-grossing release at the time (it was surpassed by Peter Jackson's The Lord of the Rings: The Fellowship of the Ring in 2002).
 Commentators have suggested that the film aimed to capitalize on the success of Jurassic Park, which debuted a month prior.
-At the 17th Japan Academy Film Prize in 1994, Adachi won the Newcomer of the Year award for her performance in Rex: A Dinosaur's Story.
+At the 17th Japan Academy Film Prize in 1994, Adachi won the Newcomer of the Year award for her performance.